Shed Long’s grand slam in 10th gives Mariners sweep of Rays

 Why settle for a walk-off single, when you can have the walk-off “salami?”

-As the ball left Shed Long Jr.’s lacquered bat, traveling toward the right field stands at a rate of speed not immediately expected, the roar from the crowd of more than 18,000 in attendance built in decibels with each foot it traveled.
+As the ball left Shed Long Jr.’s lacquered gray and black bat, traveling toward the right field stands at a rate of speed not immediately expected, the roar from the crowd of more than 18,000 in attendance built in decibels with each foot it traveled.

-When it finally landed in the right field seats for a walk-off grand slam and bedlam ensued in the stands and chaos reigned on the field with a mosh pit at home plate when Long finally reached home plate, leaping into his teammates’ arms and on to home plate to celebrate a stunning 6-2 victory, somewhere in the din, you could almost hear that familiar rasp of Dave Niehaus screaming, “Get out the rye bread and mustard, grandma because it’s grand salami time!”
+When it finally landed in the right field seats for a walk-off grand slam and bedlam ensued in the stands and chaos reigned on the field with a mosh pit at home plate when Long finally reached home plate, leaping into his teammates’ arms and on to home plate to celebrate a stunning 6-2 extra-innings victory , somewhere in the din, you could almost hear that familiar rasp of Dave Niehaus screaming, “Get out the rye bread and mustard, grandma, because it’s grand salami time!”

+“It’s quite an exclamation to put on this weekend,” manager Scott Servais said.
+“Coming into this series, I mentioned early on that I was looking forward to it.
+I thought our team was as well to kind of see where we were at.”

+The win on Sunday completed a four-game sweep of the defending American League champion Rays, who came into the series tied for the best record in the American League.
+Three of those wins came in walk-off fashion.
+Seattle has now won seven of its last eight games and is two games over .500 at 38-36.
+Meanwhile Tampa has lost six in a row to fall to 43-29, including four walk-off losses in that streak.

+As has become custom, Long was mobbed and wrestled by teammates while being doused with water, gatorade and dusted with baby powder.
+And it all felt surreal.

+“Honestly, that whole moment is just like it was kind of a blur,” he said.
+“I don’t even know who threw what.
+I know I enjoyed it.”

 It’s without question that Niehaus would love this young team that can be maddening at times and marvelous at others — depending on the current week.
-They play with athleticism, energy and a reckless abandon that draw people in.
+They play with athleticism, energy and an intense reckless abandon that draws people in to believing for something more.

-The win on Sunday completed a four-game sweep of the Rays, who came into the series tied for the best record in the American League.
+Yet, they are also prone to awful team-wide slumps at the plate where getting hits, not scoring runs, seems like an ordeal.
+Their inexperience still surfaces often at inopportune time, the roster had obvious flaws even before being riddled with injuries and they’ve yet to put their best lineup on the field for more than a handful of games this season.

+It leaves fans in fighting internal tug of war between the hope in their heart and the reality in their head.
+At some point, the heart and head will unite for similar reasons to pull in the same direction, but until then, grab some antacids.

 The Mariners hoped to get at least six innings out of Marco Gonzales in his fourth start back from a month-long stint on the injured list with a flexor strain.